-According to the Becket, a religious-liberty law firm that is representing CSS, as well as a number of foster parents against the city, more than a dozen foster homes are currently not being utilized by the city because of their unnecessary action.
+According to Becket, a religious-liberty law firm that is representing CSS, as well as a number of foster parents against the city, more than a dozen foster homes are currently not being utilized by the city because of the unnecessary action.

 Becket’s website states that, “by suspending referrals to Catholic Social Services, the city has made its foster-care crisis even worse” and “needlessly keeps at-risk children away from available homes solely because the city disagrees with the foster agency’s religious beliefs about marriage.”